Skip to content

 Field Description

-Data Type The current data type being detected, including metrics, logs, infrastructure, resource catalogs, events, APMs, RUMs, security checks, networks, and profiles.
+Data Types The type of data currently being detected, including detection metrics, logs, infrastructure, resource catalogs, events, APM, RUM, security checks, networks, and profiles.

-Measurement The measurement set where the current detection metric resides.
+Measurement Sets The measurement set where the current detection metrics reside.

-Detection Dimensions Any string type (keyword) fields in the configured data can be selected as detection dimensions.
+Detection Dimensions Any string type (keyword) field in the configuration data can be selected as a detection dimension.
 Currently, up to three fields can be selected as detection dimensions.
-By combining multiple detection dimension fields, a specific detection object can be determined, Guance will judge whether the statistical metrics corresponding to a detection object meet the threshold conditions for triggering; if the conditions are met, an event is generated.
+By combining multiple detection dimension fields, a specific detection object can be determined.
+Guance will determine if the statistical metric corresponding to a detection object meets the threshold condition for triggering an event; if the condition is met, an event will be generated.

 * (For example, selecting detection dimensions host and host_ip, the detection object could be {host: host1, host_ip: 127.0.0.1}.)

-Filtering Conditions Filters the data of detection metrics based on metric tags, limiting the scope of detection data; supports adding one or more tag filters; supports fuzzy matching and fuzzy non-matching filtering conditions.
+Filter Conditions Filters the data of the detection metrics based on the labels of the metrics, limiting the scope of the detected data; supports adding one or more label filters; supports fuzzy matching and fuzzy non-matching filter conditions.

 Alias Custom name for the detection metric.

-Query Method Supports simple queries and expression queries.
+Query Method Supports simple queries and expression-based queries.

 Trigger Conditions

-Set the trigger conditions for alarm levels: You can configure any one of the following trigger conditions - critical, normal, data gap, or informational.
+Set trigger conditions for alarm levels: You can arbitrarily configure any one of the following trigger conditions—critical, normal, data interruption, informational.

-Configure trigger conditions and severity levels.
-When the query results contain multiple values, any value meeting the trigger condition will generate an event.
+Configure trigger conditions and severity levels; when the query result contains multiple values, an event is generated if any value satisfies the trigger condition.

 Severity